 Design and Performance Requirements

-Design formwork in accordance with CSA S269.3-M92(R2013) and CSA A 23.1-14 Clause [6.4][Consultant to confirm accuracy of the reference to CSA A23.1-14].
+Design formwork in accordance with ACI 347R-14, CSA S269.1-16 and CSA A 23.1-19.
 Formwork to provide specified finishes.
 Design formwork and falsework to carry dead loads and construction live loads.
 The Contractor shall conform to CSA standards for design formwork and falsework as specified in the Contract Documents.

 When high range water reducer (super plasticizer) is used in concrete mix, design forms for full hydrostatic pressure.